Noncrystalline topological superconductors: Summary and discussions

-{\bf Acknowledgments}.~S.M. thanks Weizmann Institute of Science, Israel Deans fellowship through Feinberg Graduate School for financial support.
-S.K.D and B.R. were supported by the Startup grant of B.R. from Lehigh University.
-We are thankful to Andr\' as L. Szab\' o for technical support.
+S.M.\ thanks the Weizmann Institute of Science, Israel Deans Fellowship through Feinberg Graduate School for financial support.
+S.K.D.\ was supported by the Startup Grant of B.R.\ from Lehigh University.
+B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679.
+We are thankful to Andr\' as L. Szab\' o and Suvayu Ali for technical support.